Generlate/Handbook/Sales/index.md

 SDRs should focus on identifying and setting meetings for the AE team that meet the following criteria:

-Relevant contact (potential champion or coach) that is aware of / understands code search in some capacity (has used Sourcegraph or another code search tool like OpenGrok, has worked for Google/Facebook and used their tool)
+Relevant contact (potential champion or coach) that is aware of / understands code search in some capacity (has used Generlate or another code search tool like OpenGrok, has worked for Google/Facebook and used their tool)

 OR